LorenzoMauri/LorenzoMauri/README.md

 ### Education

-:books:  *Data Science MSc, [Università degli studi di Milano-Bicocca](https://www.unimib.it/), Italy* :it:
+:books:  *Data Science MSc, Italy* :it:

-:books:  *Statistics and Economics BSc, [Università degli studi di Milano-Bicocca](https://www.unimib.it/), Italy* :it:
+:books:  *Statistics and Economics BSc, Italy* :it:

 ### What I am working on